rdiankov/openrave/docs/en/tutorials/openravepy_examples.rst

 Quick examples in openravepy
 ============================

 Short snippets of code to help get the feel for OpenRAVE functionality.
-Code is written using the openravepy bindings.
-Can be directly executed inside the python interpreter.
+Code can be directly executed inside the python interpreter.

 Simple Environment Loading
 --------------------------

-Here is a small example that loads up an environment, attaches a viewer, loads a scene, and requests various information about the robot
+Loads up an environment, attaches a viewer, loads a scene, and requests information about the robot.

 .. code-block:: python